-Four Formulas, Four Different Answers
+Four Formulas, Four Different Numbers

 Devine Formula (1974)

-The Devine formula is the most widely used in clinical settings, particularly for medication dosing.
+This is the most widely used in clinical settings, especially for medication dosing.
 For a 5’4″ female: 120.4 pounds (54.6 kg).

 Robinson Formula (1983)

-A modification of the Devine formula that tends to give slightly different results.
+A tweaked version of Devine that gives slightly different results.
 For a 5’4″ female: 126.4 pounds (57.3 kg).

 Miller Formula (1983)

-Another variation that typically gives slightly higher estimates.
+Another variation — tends to run a bit higher.
 For a 5’4″ female: 133.7 pounds (60.6 kg).

 Hamwi Formula (1964)

-The oldest of the four, frequently referenced in nutrition textbooks.
+The granddaddy of them all, still showing up in nutrition textbooks.
 For a 5’4″ female: 120.0 pounds (54.4 kg).

-Healthy BMI Range for a 5’4″ Female
+The Healthy BMI Range for a 5’4″ Woman

 - Lower end (BMI 18.5): 108 pounds